-Means, for structures, the removal and replacement of impervious surfaces down to the foundation.
-For other impervious surfaces, the removal down to bare soil, or base course, and replacement.
+Means, for buildings and structures, the removal and replacement of any external impervious surface or foundation.
+For other impervious surfaces, it means the removal down to bare soil or base course, and replacement.

 "Sizing Factor"

 A number used to size an on-site stormwater management facility to meet a particular Minimum Requirement, expressed as a percentage of the contributing impervious area draining to the facility.